Acupuncture & Traditional Chinese Medicine

 As Traditional Chinese Medicine (TCM) integrates into western healthcare, California Licensed Acupuncturists are trained to understand your western medical diagnosis while evaluating your health using Chinese diagnostics.
 By looking, listening, palpating and even observing body odors, licensed acupuncturists form a very individualized differential diagnosis that leads to a treatment plan and the selection of points and herbs to alleviate symptoms and reverse the disease process.

 The diagnostic process is systematic and rational.
-Your initial exam may take 1-½ to 2 hours.
-Through a series of questions about how your body functions and what your are experiencing and by looking at your tongue and by assessing the quality of your radial pulses, the discerning practitioner recognizes your unique pattern of disease.
+Through a series of questions about how your body functions and what you are experiencing and by looking at your tongue and by assessing the quality of your radial pulses, the discerning practitioner recognizes your unique pattern of disease.
 This pattern differentiation is essential to good treatment and a successful outcome for you.

 Acupuncture is just one modality within the broader heading of Traditional Chinese Medicine.
 Also included are moxibustion, tuina, cupping and guasha and Chinese herbology.